-Nationwide consultations are being organized by the Policy Research Institute of Market Economy with the support of the Center for International Private Enterprise, to gather views, opinions, and suggestions for improving the competitiveness, business environment, and livability of major Metropolitan cities and Urban centers of Pak n of Pakistan.
+Nationwide consultations are being organized by the Policy Research Institute of Market Economy with the support of the Center for International Private Enterprise, to gather views, opinions, and suggestions for improving the competitiveness, business environment, and livability of major Metropolitan cities and Urban centres of Pakistan.

 Two sessions were held this week, in Peshawar and in Islamabad.
 The sessions were attended by government representatives, businessmen leaders, and academics.
 The sessions are being conducted by PRIME scholars Mr Zia Banday, Mr Naveed Iftikhar Cheema, and Ms Aniqa Arshad.